 Step 3: Open a Stock Trading App Account

 Want to buy Deliveroo shares in the UK during the IPO?
-We’ll show you how to invest using the eToro app, which offers 100% commission-free trading on hundreds of LSE-listed shares.
+We’ll show you how to invest using the broker’s app, which offers 100% commission-free trading on hundreds of LSE-listed shares.
 This investment app also offers advanced technical trading tools so you can make quick moves around the IPO price.

-To begin, download the eToro app from the Apple App Store or from Google Play.
+To begin, download the app from the Apple App Store or from Google Play.
 Once the app is installed, open it and click ‘Join Now’ to create a new account.
-If you already have a Google (Alphabet) or Facebook profile, you can use those details to open your eToro account.
+If you already have a Google (Alphabet) or Facebook profile, you can use those details to open your account.

-eToro requires that you verify your identity before depositing funds and trading in order to meet the FCA’s Know Your Customer (KYC) rules.
-Take a photo of your driver’s license or of the photo page of your passport with your smartphone and upload it using the eToro app.
+The broker requires that you verify your identity before depositing funds and trading in order to meet the FCA’s Know Your Customer (KYC) rules.
+Take a photo of your driver’s license or of the photo page of your passport with your smartphone and upload it using the app.
 You will also need to take a photo of a recent utility bill or bank statement that shows your current address and upload that through the app.